JohannBulls/Microframeworks/README.md

 3. **RestClient.java**:
    - Client for making asynchronous HTTP GET requests.
    - Uses `HttpClient` to send requests and handle responses asynchronously.

+---

+### Supporting Classes

+4. **Service.java**:
+   - **Description**:
+     The `Service` interface provides a contract for services that process requests and generate responses.
+Implementations of this interface should define how to handle requests and generate corresponding responses.
+   - **Methods**:
+     - `getValue(String request, String response)`: Processes the given request and response, and returns a string value based on the processing.
+   - **Usage**:
+     This interface is intended to be implemented by classes that define specific services.
+For example, a service could process an HTTP GET request and return the result as a string.

+5. **WebServer.java**:
+   - **Description**:
+     The `WebServer` class is a simple framework for managing web services and static files.
+It allows developers to define RESTful services using lambda expressions, extract query parameters from HTTP requests, and specify the location of static files to be served by the server.
+   - **Attributes**:
+     - `services`: A `ConcurrentHashMap` that stores the mapping of URL paths to `Service` instances, ensuring thread-safe access.
+     - `staticFilesLocation`: A `String` that stores the path to the directory containing static files.
+   - **Methods**:
+     - `get(String url, Service s)`: Registers a new service to a specific URL path.
+     - `queryParams(String request, String param)`: Extracts the value of a specific query parameter from a given HTTP request.
+     - `staticfiles(String location)`: Sets the location of the static files directory.
+   - **Usage**:
+     This class acts as the backbone of the web server, allowing for easy registration of services and management of static files.
+It's designed to simplify the development of web services by abstracting common tasks like request handling and query parameter extraction.

 ### Unit Tests